 Arizona requires a formal notice of claim within 180 days before you can sue a school district.
 This is a hard deadline.
 If your child was injured on a school bus, talk to an attorney before the deadline passes.

-What the Crash Data Actually Shows in Arizona
+What the Crash Data Shows in Arizona

-Most of these crashes don’t make the news.
+Most crashes don’t make the news.
 A fender bender with a school bus doesn’t generate a headline.
 But soft tissue injuries in children often don’t present immediately.
 A child might seem fine at the scene and develop neck pain, headaches, or behavioral changes days later.
 Parents who weren’t notified about the crash in the first place don’t connect the symptoms.

 Loading Zone Dangers